 What Mainers Need To Know About Mice

-As you a child do you remember watching Cinderella and thinking how great it would be to have a bunch of mice as cute as Jaq and Gus running around your home?
-The reality of a mouse infestation is, unfortunately, nothing like the movies and could actually be a source of danger to your family and your home.
+As a child, you probably remember watching Cinderella and thinking how great it would be to have a bunch of mice as cute as Jaq and Gus running around your home.
+The reality of a mouse infestation is, unfortunately, nothing like the movies and could be a source of danger to your family and your home.
+In this blog post, we’ll take a closer look at these small rodents and how to keep them out of your home and away from your family!

 mouse under a maine home deck